PsychNStuff/psychnstuff.github.io/projects/heliosproject.md

 type: project
 image: img/computer-helios.jpg
 alt: glasses are placed in front of a computer with lines of code
-title: "The hidden transcriptome in cerebrospinal fluid and an exploration of its role in Parkinson’s disease"
+title: "Transcriptomics, Genomics, and Neurological Disease"
 date: 2021
 published: true
 labels:
   - Transposable Elements
-  - Cerebrospinal Fluid
+  - Biofluids
   - Transcriptomics
   - STAR
   - R